Capitalizing departments and administrative units

 - The humanities courses are popular among undergraduate students.

 - All departments must submit their budget projections next week.

-- The Department of History (upper case on first reference) is part of the Faculty of Arts.
+- The Department of History (upper case on first reference) is part of the Faculty of Humanities and Social Sciences.

 - Grenfell College is located on the West Coast of the province.
 The college is renowned for its visual arts program.

 - The Board of Regents held its first annual meeting.
 The board meeting ended at 7 p.m.

 In plural usage, when more than one department or division is being described, use lower case for the common noun.